 > pkg load signal

-inform me what kind of laptop (i.e. Windows, Mac, Linux flavour)
+Please inform me what kind of laptop (i.e. Windows, Mac, Linux flavour) you will be bringing.

 Other software that would be useful to have:

 If you already have and know how to use Praat, that could be useful (but is not essential)

 If you don't have or know how to use Praat, you might like to try wavesurfer instead (downloadable from here), which I prefer to use:

-Week 5.
-24th May.
+Week 2, 24th Jan.
 Probabilistic finite-state models; language models, speech recognition and forced alignment.

-Week 6, 31st May.
+Week 3, 31st Jan.
 Parsing: a quick introduction.